rapid-community/RapidOS/README.md

 ## <a name="how to get started">🔨 How to Get Started?</a>

 RapidOS is now available for download!
 Built on the powerful **[AME Wizard](https://ameliorated.io/)**, it lets you customize Windows like never before.
 With AME Wizard, you can use custom playbooks scripts and settings that - adjust your system to fit your needs.
 In just a few easy steps, **RapidOS** can completely transform your Windows experience.

+### 💻 Supported Operating Systems
+- **Windows 10 22H2 Pro**
+- **Windows 11 23H2 Pro**
+- **Windows 11 24H2 Pro**

+>[!Warning]
+>
+>It's a good idea to do a clean install of the OS.
+This helps avoid any leftover problems from old installs (like outdated drivers or messy settings from old RapidOS versions), so you’ll get the best performance, security, and overall smooth experience.

+### How to Install These Builds

 >[!Caution]
 >
 >At this time, RapidOS does **not support ARM64** processors.
 Full support for ARM64 will be introduced in version 2.0.
 Thank you for your understanding.

+You can install the supported Windows builds using one of these methods:

+1. **Media Creation Tool**
+   The official [Media Creation Tool](https://www.microsoft.com/software-download) from Microsoft is an easy way to create a bootable USB or directly upgrade your system.

+2. **GraveSoft Windows Image Archive**
+   Head over to [GraveSoft](https://msdl.gravesoft.dev/) to download a wide range of Windows ISO images.

+3. **Uppdump (not recommended)**
+   [Uppdump](https://uppdump.cc/) is another option, but it's **not recommended** due to instability when downloading.

+>[!Tip]
+>
+>If your computer meets the official system requirements for Windows 11, it's a good idea to go with Windows 11 to get the latest features and updates.

 ### 🌟 **Ready to transform your Windows experience?**
 _Download RapidOS today and join the future of customization:_